-All assessments for diversion should reflect the GIRFEC practice model as outlined within this section and reflect a holistic understanding of the child and their wider situation.
+All assessments of children for diversion should reflect the Getting it Right for Every Child (GIRFEC) practice model as outlined within this section and reflect a holistic understanding of the child and their wider situation.
 Assessments should also include:

-• Their understanding of the referral from COPFS and their views of this

-- Their circumstances, thinking and behaviour in relation to the alleged offence though details within the SPR must not be shared with the individual due to data protection. - Their understanding of impact upon others such as victims, family and community - The individual's willingness to be involved in the diversion from prosecution process.
+- Their understanding of the referral from COPFS and their views of this - Their circumstances, thinking and behaviour in relation to the alleged offence though details within the SPR must not be shared with the individual due to data protection. - Their understanding of impact upon others such as victims, family and community - The individual's willingness to be involved in the diversion from prosecution process.
 This may include activities such as advice, support, intervention to address needs and risk, mediation, restorative practices and referral to other agencies. - Any support the individual identifies which would be helpful for them to be included in any diversion - Their expectation of the process and outcome of DfP